CFO Strategy • HR Leadership • Operations Planning

-Absenteeism Cost Calculator Guide How to Turn Missed Time Into a Defensible Business Number
+Absenteeism Cost Calculator Guide How CFOs and HR Leaders Turn Missed Time Into a Defensible Business Number

 Absenteeism is not just an HR metric.
-It affects paid time, shift coverage, overtime, service levels, productivity, manager time, and leadership confidence in the plan.
-This guide shows how to structure the conversation with clear assumptions, scenario logic, and a model that can survive executive review.
+It affects labour cost, shift coverage, overtime exposure, service levels, manager workload, and leadership confidence in the operating plan.
+This enterprise guide keeps the structure of the original page, then upgrades it for CFOs and HR leaders with clearer scenario logic, stronger trust signals, richer data layers, and a model that can survive executive review.

 Best for